 In our last post, we covered the demise of Edward, his dying moments and that very prophetic deathbed speech he gives just before he draws his final breath.
 He points at Harold and states that he leaves the care of his wife and kingdom to him.
 Harold, as most people would have expected, is now proclaimed king.
 Most of the notable men in the country were present on Thorney Island for the Christmas proceedings, so were already there when Edward took ill on the 26th of December.
-When Edward the Confessor passed on the 4th of January, the palace was full of important men, including the members of the Witan.
+When Edward the Confessor passed on the 4/5th of January, the palace was full of important men, including the members of the Witan.
 Of those present in Westminster Palace that day, two prominent men were notably absent: Tostig, who had been a great favourite companion of Edward, William of Normandy, his supposed heir.
+There was also no mention of the Atheling Edgar either.

 Tostig, it seems, was also very close to his sister, the queen.
 The book, Vita Ædwardi Regis, commissioned by Edith and written by an unknown writer, compares the characters of Tostig and his brother Harold, and was very clever to word the differences in the brothers so that neither brother comes out more favourably than the other.
 Harold, he says, was ‘patient and kind to those of good will, but to disturbers of the peace, robbers and thieves, this champion of the law threatened with the terrible face of a lion.’
 He describes Harold as being even-tempered, able to show sympathy and understanding; and Tostig as being, at times, over exuberant when attacking evil.
 So in other words, Harold took a more humanistic approach in his dealings with men, and, as we have seen in the way he dealt with Gruffudd and Alfgar*, was more likely to seek a diplomatic solution to a dispute.
 Tostig, however, would insist on exacting the law on the wrong doers, coming down hard on those who fought against his hard line.
 One can imagine that for Tostig, there were no grey areas, only black or white and this is where.
 The author of the Vita, chooses his words carefully, and concludes that both men, in their own styles, aimed for the same thing; success.